Michael Kelley, Guest Contributor

 After all, if you’ve never had to pump your own water, you’re not likely to appreciate the wonder of turning on a faucet and seeing it come out.
 Sadly, and despite how easy it is for us at least in North America to read the Bible, we do not.
 But we should.

 And not only should we read God’s Word, but perhaps we should be reading it first thing in the morning.
-Now to be clear, there is not (at least that I can find) a scriptural mandate for early morning Bible reading.
+Now, to be clear, there is not (at least that I can find) a scriptural mandate for early morning Bible reading.
 And there may well be life circumstances that prevent one from doing this.
-That notwithstanding, there are certainly examples of Scripture that point to reading the Bible in the morning as a good and wise practice:
+That notwithstanding, there are certainly examples of Scripture that point to reading the Bible in the morning as a good and wise practice.
+Here are two:

 In a perfect world, then, we would all make the time first thing in the morning to spend time in God’s Word, meditating and praying through what we find there.
-But that’s difficult.
-It’s hard.
-And it takes a lot of discipline and effort to do so.
-Why is it worth it?
+Why is it worth the effort?

 Let me suggest three reasons: